cancerberoSgx/ts-refactor/README.md

  * todo: organizeImports : userpreferences
  * movedeclaration: accept declaration name as parameter.
  * stringConcatenationToTemplate: mode as param - or perhaps divide in two refactors.
+  * move  declaration issue with three files simple
+  * moveDeclaration should support target non existing file and in that case create it